iotaledger/integration-services/api/usage-ssi-bridge.md

 * A user app allows a customer to verify signature of the product authenticity credential using the Ecommerce-SSI Bridge (including verification of the seller identity)

-## Ecommerce-SSI Bridge APIs Definition
+## Software Architecture and APIs Definition
 The list of provided APIs is shown in figure below.

 ![ecommerce-ssi-bridge](./src/assets/diagrams/ecommerce-ssi-bridge.jpeg)